LiviaMedeiros/poteto/README.md

 Poteto-specific headers are be prefixed with `X-Poteto-` prefix.
 For example, filesize can be accessed via `X-Poteto-Size` header.

-[^ETag]: weak [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) is calculated from device id, inode, filesize and last modification time.
+[^ETag]: Weak [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) is calculated from device id, inode, filesize and last modification time.
 Length is variable.

 # Error handling